ManohisoaVicky/project1-tetris/readme.md

 My goal is to recreate a working Tetris game.

 To start, I pondered on whether it would have been best to use html divs as grids or html canvas for the game board.
 After much research, I decided to use html canvas.
 One of the reasons why I chose html canvas has to do with the rotations of the tetrominos.
 I figured using html canvas would more practical.

+I wrote the basic html and css that I thought would be necessary.
+Once done, I started building the grid for the game using html's canvas and javascript.
+Building the grid was straightforward.
+The challenge came after that.
+Drawing the different tetromino shapes was tricky.